-- 3. A map showing the comparable/competitive developments in relation to the proposed site.
-The map should have an identifiable usable scale. - 4.
-If applicable to the proposed development, provide data on three and four bedroom single-family rentals, OR provide information on rental trailer homes and single family homes in rural areas lacking sufficient three and four bedroom rental units in an attempt to identify where potential tenants are currently living. - 5.
-Derive the programmatic rent and compare them to the proposed development's rents.
-Quantify and discuss market advantage of the subject and impact on marketability. - Calculate the overall market vacancy rate, the overall comparable/competitive vacancy rate, and the overall vacancy rate for all LIHTC projects in the market area.
-(Do not include new projects in the process of "renting up" in vacancy rate.) - 7.
-The cost and availability of homeownership and mobile home living, if applicable. - 8.
-Conclusion as to the impact that the proposed project will have on the occupancy of other assisted housing projects in the market area. - 9.
-Discuss the availability of affordable housing options, including purchase or sale of homes. - 10.
-The Market Analyst should note any primary housing voids in the market and comment whether the proposed project will fill such a void or not.
+- 2. A map showing the comparable/competitive developments in relation to the proposed site.
+The map should have an identifiable usable scale. - 3.
+If applicable to the proposed development, provide data on three and four bedroom single-family rentals, OR provide information on rental trailer homes and single family homes in rural areas lacking sufficient three and four bedroom rental units in an attempt to identify where potential tenants are currently living. - 4.
+Derive the market rent and compare them to the proposed development's rents.
+Quantify and discuss market advantage of the subject and impact on marketability.
+Market advantages should be provided for each unit type and the project overall. - 5.
+Calculate the overall market vacancy rate, the overall comparable/competitive vacancy rate, and the overall vacancy rate for all LIHTC projects in the market area.
+(Do not include new projects in the process of "renting up" in vacancy rate.) - 6.
+The cost and availability of homeownership and mobile home living, if applicable. - 7.
+Conclusion as to the impact that the proposed project will have on the occupancy of comparable rental communities in the PMA, specifically other LIHTC communities.